-20 Spheres of Your Life: Strategium Personal Score Test Results Revealed
+20 Life Areas: Strategium Personal Score Test Results Revealed

 Thank you for passing our self-assessment Strategium Personal Score test (SPS-test).
 This post provides information to help you understand your results.